keni8em/drag-drop-text/README.md

 Drag and drop text (and cut/copy/paste) with only the mouse.
 No keyboard is needed, not even the modifier keys.

+---

+*Are you looking for just a simple drag and drop?*

+There is a sister package to this one, `simple-drag-drop-text`.
+It has less features but it is simpler to use and follows the standard drag/drop behavior of other editors.

+---

 No keys were pressed when making this gif ...

 ![Image inserted by Atom editor package auto-host-markdown-image](http://i.imgur.com/P5ly4Dq.gif)